UJAMAA FOUNDATION

 Ujamaa Children's Trust (UK)

 The Ujamaa Children's Trust was established by Founder and Trustee, Imy Fisher, to raise funds to provide relief from poverty, destitution, misfortune and helplessness.
 They also strive for the advancement of education for vulnerable children, orphans and their families.
-In particular the Ujamaa Children's Trust assists with providing vital funds to Ujamaa Children's Home and supports the ongoing development of the organisation.
+In particular the Ujamaa Children's Trust assists with providing vital funds to Ujamaa Tanzania Foundation and supports the ongoing development of the organisation.

 Since 2010 we have received incredible donations from The Ujamaa Children's Trust UK.
 Their supporters have run marathons, half-marathons, hosted pub crawls, bake sales and wine nights, climbed Mt Kilimanjaro and much more to help raise money for our home.
 We love seeing people getting out into their community to help our cause and spread the word about what we do!